 The menu is for easy navigation on the website on the front end.

-While some WordPress themes support mega menu, some keep it simple and clean.
+While some WordPress themes support a mega menu, some keep it simple and clean.
 Some WP themes help floating menu while some don’t.

 Although, you don’t have to worry much about menu dynamics – as WordPress plugins can create additional functionality to customize or modify the menu system.

-To create your menu, log in to your admin dashboard with your credential, click on “Appearance“>>”Menus.”
+To create your menu, log in to your admin dashboard with your credential, and click on “Appearance“>>”Menus.”

 Step 9: How to Write Your Blog Post